Randy Schekman: Awards and honors

 In 1987 Schekman received the Eli Lilly Award in Microbiology.
-In 1992, Schekman was elected a Member of the National Academy of Sciences.
-In 2002, Schekman received the Albert Lasker Award for Basic Medical Research and Louisa Gross Horwitz Prize of Columbia University along with James Rothman for their discovery of cellular membrane trafficking, a process that cells use to organize their activities and communicate with their environment.
-In 2008 he was named the first Miller Senior Fellow of the Miller Institute at the University of California Berkeley.
+In 1992, he was elected a Member of the National Academy of Sciences.
+In 2002, Schekman received the Albert Lasker Award for Basic Medical Research and Louisa Gross Horwitz Prize of Columbia University, along with James Rothman, for their discovery of cellular membrane trafficking, a process that cells use to organize their activities and communicate with their environment.
+In 2008, he was named the first Miller Senior Fellow of the Miller Institute at the University of California Berkeley.
 That same year, he was elected to the American Philosophical Society.
-He was awarded the Massry Prize from the Keck School of Medicine, University of Southern California, in 2010.
+He was awarded the Massry Prize by the Keck School of Medicine, University of Southern California, in 2010.
 Schekman serves as a member of the Selection Committee and then as chair of Life Science and Medicine which chooses winners of the Shaw Prize.

 Schekman was elected a Foreign Member of the Royal Society (ForMemRS) in 2013.
 His nomination reads:

 Using a brilliantly conceived genetic screen, Schekman isolated sec mutants that accumulate secretory pathway intermediates, he cloned the corresponding genes and he established biochemical reactions that faithfully reproduced specific secretory pathway events.
 These studies transformed the secretion field, previously descriptive and morphological, into a molecular and mechanistic one.
 The cell-free reactions that Schekman established led to his isolation of the Sec61 translocation complex, the (COPII) vesicle coat complex, and the first purified inter-organelle transport vesicles.
 The Sec proteins are strikingly conserved and the trafficking mechanisms that Schekman discovered are at the heart of neurotransmission, hormone secretion, cholesterol homeostasis and metabolic regulation.

 Schekman, Thomas C. Südhof, and James Rothman were awarded the 2013 Nobel Prize for Physiology or Medicine "for their discoveries of machinery regulating vesicle traffic, a major transport system in our cells".
 Schekman donated his share of the prize money, $400,000, to create an endowment for the Esther and Wendy Schekman Chair in Basic Cancer Biology at UC Berkeley.
 Schekman's mother and sister, for whom the post is named, both died of cancer.

 In 2017, Schekman received the Golden Plate Award of the American Academy of Achievement.

-In 2021, Professor Randy Schekman was elected honorary member of the Academy of Sciences of Moldova, with which he has been collaborating since 2019.
+In 2021, Schekman was elected honorary member of the Academy of Sciences of Moldova, with which he has been collaborating since 2019.

 In 2023, he was awarded the title of Doctor Honoris Causa at Nicolae Testemitanu State University of Medicine and Pharmacy of the Republic of Moldova.